Olivia de Havilland, Oscar-winning actress, dies at 104

 She signed a five-year contract with the studio and went on to make “Captain Blood,” “Dodge City” and other films with Flynn, a hopeless womanizer even by Hollywood standards.

-She is survived by her daughter, Gisele Galante Chulack, her son-in-law Andrew Chulack and her niece Deborah Dozier Potter.

-Goldberg, the publicist, said funeral arrangements are private and that memorial contributions should go to Paris’ American Cathedral.

 Italie reported from New York.
-AP correspondents John Leicester and Thomas Adamson in Paris and former AP Writer Dolores Barclay in New York contributed to this report.
+AP journalist John Leicester in Paris and former AP writer Dolores Barclay in New York contributed.